The Importance of Set and Setting in a Psilocybin Retreat

 Experienced Facilitation

 Guidance matters, particularly if emotional intensity arises.
+We always have a minimum of two facilitators for groups of around eight participants.

 Calm Physical Environment